bseltz-cohesity/scripts/powershell/upgradeAgents/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

 This PowerShell script detects and upgrades any upgradable agents for physical protection sources registered to the Cohesity cluster.
+This script can be run from anywhere that can connect to the Cohesity clusters(s) or can connect to helios.

 ## Download the script